genelet/godbi/README.md

 3 | the corresponding column of foreign table's PK in the current table 4 | the signature name of current table's primary key

+Currently, to use this feature, we require tables' primary keys are single column.
 <br />

 ### 2.2  *Action*

-`Action` defines an action on table.
-It should implement function `RunActionContext` using the `Capability` interface:
+*Action* defines an action on table, such as *CRUD*.
+It should implement function *RunActionContext* using the *Capability* interface:

 ```go
 type Action struct {